SkrideOne/cx/rust_docs/dependency-injection_handbook.md

 ## 5 Looking forward

-Rust nightly 1.90 introduces incremental improvements such as `async fn` in traits and generic associated types, making DI easier and more expressive.
+Rust nightly 1.91 builds upon these improvements, continuing to support `async fn` in traits and generic associated types, making DI easier and more expressive.
 Future versions may stabilise dynamic async traits and improved trait upcasting.
 Keep an eye on the Rust release notes and RFCs for changes.
 For now, the above patterns provide a robust foundation for high‑quality, performant DI in modern Rust.